 The shop looks like this:

-The Rimini-San Marino bus is operated by Bonelli Bus and it makes only six trips per day.
-Here’s the schedule.
+The Rimini-San Marino bus is operated by Bonelli Bus and it makes only a few trips per day.

-As you can see, the first trip is at 7:55 am and the last trip 7:10 pm.
-The schedules are also 1.5 to 3 hours apart, so if your timing isn’t right, you may have to wait a while.
+As you can see, the schedules are also 1.5 to 3 hours apart, so if your timing isn’t right, you may have to wait a while.
+So mind your timing.
 We chose to grab a meal at Burger King while waiting for our bus.

 Travel time: 50 minutes